famous people have adhd

 What Famous People Have ADHD?

-Contrary to the common belief, it has been proven that adults with ADHD are capable of reaching a higher level of creativity and accomplishments.
-Moreover, according to Additude, some ADHD traits can benefit entrepreneurs.
+Contrary to common belief, research has proven that adults with ADHD can demonstrate high levels of creativity and achievement.
+According to Additude, certain ADHD traits may even provide advantages for entrepreneurs.

 WHICH FAMOUS PEOPLE HAVE ADHD